GeoffIX/PoserLib/PoserUI module_ReadMe.txt

 	NOTE: be indexed by figure and actor, rather than just actor, so saving schemes can wrap the parameters.
 	"""

+def GetFrameKey( keyName=None, theFrame=None ):
+	"""
+	Return the customData 'keyName#nn' key matching the specified frame.
+	If no frame is specified, use the current scene frame.
+	If no keyName is specified, nothing will precede the frame delimiter.

+	theFrame	The integer frame component of the 'keyName#nn' customData key to be returned.
+If None, default to the current scene frame
+	"""

+def GetExpressionFrameKey( theFrame=None ):
+	"""
+	Return the customData 'Expression#nn' key matching the specified frame.
+	If no frame is specified, use the current scene frame.

+	theFrame	The integer frame component of the 'Expression#nn' customData key to be returned.
+If None, default to the current scene frame
+	"""

+def GetLocationFrameKey( theFrame=None ):
+	"""
+	Return the customData 'Location#nn' key matching the specified frame.
+	If no frame is specified, use the current scene frame.

+	theFrame	The integer frame component of the 'Location#nn' customData key to be returned.
+If None, default to the current scene frame
+	"""

+def GetMultiPoseFrameKey( theFrame=None ):
+	"""
+	Return the customData 'MultiPose#nn' key matching the specified frame.
+	If no frame is specified, use the current scene frame.

+	theFrame	The integer frame component of the 'MultiPose#nn' customData key to be returned.
+If None, default to the current scene frame
+	"""

 def GetPoseNameFrameKey( theFrame=None ):
 	"""
 	Return the customData 'PoseName#nn' key matching the specified frame.